How to Buy Cars Cheaply and Sell Them at a Profit

-When shifting into reverse or drive, it should be totally smooth and instant.
-If there's any hesitation or the car literally jumps when you shift the lever, then it's not a great transmission.
+- Shifting into reverse or drive should be totally smooth and instant.
+If there is any hesitation or the car literally jumps when you shift the lever, then it's not a great transmission.

 10. Test the Brakes

-While you are out on the open road, check how good the brakes are by coming to a fast stop.
-Make sure you haven't got a car riding on your tail at the time, and if the owner's next to you, give him a warning before you brake.
+- While on the open road, make sure you haven't got a car riding on your tail at the time, and if the owner's next to you, give him a warning before you brake.

-If it comes to a stop on a big scary angle this can be remedied reasonably cheaply.
-It could be still worth a buy.
+- If it comes to a stop on a big scary angle this can be remedied reasonably cheaply.
+It could be still worth buying.

 11. Check for Rust

-If you live in a dry state, rust shouldn't be an issue but in a state that sees all four seasons, you'll want to check this out carefully.
+- If you live in a dry state, rust shouldn't be an issue.
+In a state that sees all four seasons, you'll want to check this out carefully.
 Some states put salt on the road to combat snow and you bet that this rots a car quicker than anything else.

-Have a good look underneath and around the inner guards on the car.
+- Have a good look underneath and around the inner guards on the car.
 The trunk floor can be a target, so check that and the car sills.
 The sills run down the sides of the car beneath the doors.
-If it's got rust, don't buy it.
+If they have rust, don't buy the car.

-The reason is that rust can go into all sorts of areas that you won't even see, like the bulkhead.
-So the car can be rotting from the inside out.
+- Rust can get into all sorts of areas that you won't even see, like the bulkhead.
+A car with rusted sills may be rotting from the inside out.